MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw-bluefruit-Feather.md

 > [!Note]
 > The Bluefruit Feather is not currently supported for use with the Traduci.

->[!Troubleshooting]
+## Trouble shooting
-> If the tests are failing and the firmware of the Bluefruit Feather has not been updated recently, check that the firmware is a supported version by following step 1.
-If ther version is older and download the bootloader and install the latest firmware.
+- If the tests are failing consistently and the firmware of the Bluefruit Feather has not been updated recently, check that the firmware is a supported version by following step 1.
+If the version is older, download the bootloader and install the latest firmware.